zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

 1. **Map** visualization
    It works with geographic and measure columns.

-   In our data set select Region and Revenue columns and pick "Map" as visualization.
+   In our data set select REGION and REVENUE columns and pick "Map" as visualization.
     ![](./images/oascdb41.png " ")

-   Drag the "Region" Column from data pane into the colour section.
+   Drag the "REGION" Column from data pane into the colour section.
    Verify Below:
     ![](./images/oascdb42.png " ")